“The piano keys are black and white but they sound like a million colors in your mind.”

 10:00 am, Saturday, February 27

-Frank Pannorfi, Chairman of the Sandwich Board of Selectmen, will thank the F. Daniel Haley family for their gift which was made “in memory of their beloved wife and mother, Jill Haley (1959 – 2015)” who had a life-long love of music.
+Frank Pannorfi, Chairman of the Sandwich Board of Selectmen, thanked the F. Daniel Haley family for their gift which was made “in memory of their beloved wife and mother, Jill Haley (1959 – 2015)” who had a life-long love of music.
 Daniel Haley’s aunt, Nan McCann, was Sandwich’s first music teacher.
 A brass plaque in memory of Jill Haley will be placed on the piano with this quotation: “The piano keys are black and white but they sound like a million colors in your mind.”

 We also want to thank all those who made such generous contributions at our piano fundraiser “Tempo & A Teapot” on April 19, 2015.